-Each classroom will be identified as a Green/Yellow/Red classroom.
-For instance, if a classroom teacher wants his/her classroom to be identified as "green," then a green circle (provided by the HS office) will be on the window for staff and students to clearly see.
+To govern the use of electronic devices, including but not limited to cell phones, smart watches, AirPods, etc., each classroom will be identified as a Green/Yellow/Red classroom.
+For instance, if a classroom teacher wants their classroom to be identified as "green," then a green sign (provided by the HS office) will be on the window for staff and students to clearly see.